Exploring The BriBri Waterfalls

 Catarata Ma-Cu

 The BriBri Sparkling Waterfall is the most popular and safest of the three.
 The signage can be a bit confusing as there are two entrances.
-One sign says Catarata Ma-Cu and the other down the road says BriBri Sparkling Waterfalls, but both entries eventually lead to the same place.
+One sign says Catarata Ma-Cu, and the other down the road says BriBri Sparkling Waterfalls.
+The entries are owned by different families, but eventually lead to the same place.
+We have always used the first entry, and this guide to BriBri Waterfalls will cover that option.

 The walk down to the falls takes around 10 minutes.
 It’s steep and can be slippery if it’s been raining.
 At the bottom, a deep pool invites swimmers, and the more daring visitors can join the locals and climb adjacent rocks for a thrilling jump in.
-Bring a waterproof phone case like this if you want to take photos of the falls because the mist is so powerful it will cover anything your bring with.
+Bring a waterproof phone case like this if you want to take photos of the falls because the mist is so powerful it will cover anything you bring with you.

 Two Waters Waterfall